truenas/middleware/docs/userguide/index.rst

 |Figure81f_png|

 For each device, the current configuration of the options described in Table 8.1b is displayed.
-Click a disk's entry and then its Edit button to change its configuration.
+Click a disk's entry and then its "Edit" button to change its configuration.

-Clicking a disk's entry will also display its Wipe button which can be used to blank a disk while providing a progress bar of the wipe's status.
+Clicking a disk's entry will also display its "Wipe" button which can be used to blank a disk while providing a progress bar of the wipe's status.
 Use this option before discarding a disk.

 .. note:: should a disk's serial number not be displayed in this screen, use the